wowool/wowool-sdk-examples/README.md

 ## Running

 Now you can start running the samples.
-As a example:
+For example:

     python sdk/samples/english-entities.py